High- and low-entropy layers in solids behind shock and ramp compression waves: Shock wave interaction with interfaces

-Existence of high- and low-entropy layers near an interface can substantially influence on the pyrometry measurement of temperature as that analyzes radiation from a substance layer near the interface (for example, near free surface or interface between the studied substance and a window), where the temperature differs from that of bulk. \cite{Swift-Seifter-Holtkamp-Clark-PRB-2007} Moreover, the high- and low-entropy layers should be taken into account in such problems, where surface plays an important role, particularly, at loading of thin targets.
+Existence of high- and low-entropy layers near an interface can substantially influence on the pyrometry measurement of temperature as that analyzes radiation from a substance layer near the interface (for example, near free surface or interface between the studied substance and a window), where the temperature differs from that of bulk \cite{Swift-Seifter-Holtkamp-Clark-PRB-2007}.
+Moreover, the high- and low-entropy layers should be taken into account in such problems, where surface plays an important role, particularly, at loading of thin targets.

-\section{CONCLUSIONS}
+\section{Conclusions}

-Theoretical analysis and computations show that the non-isentropic layers arise near the collision surface and other interfaces in problems of shock and ramp loading.
+Theoretical analysis and computations show that the high- and low-entropy layers arise near the collision surface and other interfaces in problems of shock and ramp loading.
 The cause is the formation or transformation of the steady shock wave structure.
-At impact, the initial strain rate, entropy production and heating are higher near the collision surface than on the steady shock front; therefore the high-entropy layer is formed.
+At impact, the initial strain rate, entropy production and heating are higher near the collision surface than on the steady shock front; therefore, the high-entropy layer is formed.
 The distance passed by the compression wave after the impact before its conversion into the steady shock wave is comparable with the shock front thickness, which is controlled by viscosity (in fluids and solids) as well as plasticity (in solids).
-Ramp loading can form the high- or low-entropy layers near the loaded surface in dependence on the pressure rise time, but the low-entropy layer is the most expected.
+The formation of high-entropy layer at impact and the energy pumping from the shear stresses into the heat incorporated into the continuum model are supported by MD simulations.
+Ramp loading can form the high- or low-entropy layers near the loaded surface depending on the pressure rise time, but the low-entropy layer is the most expected.
 Reflection of the shock wave from a free surface produces a considerable low-entropy (in general) layer near the surface; the particular reason here is that the surface layer does not undergo the complete compression as the substance in the bulk does: unloading starts here before the compression is finished due to the finite thickness of the shock front.
 At the shock wave crossing the interface between two substances, the low-entropy layer is formed in the higher-impedance material, and the high-entropy layer is formed in the lower-impedance material.